-As such, although weight that can be given to this Brereton NP, at present due to the Council's Housing Land Supply position, this weight is limited and this feeds into the overall planning balance of the proposal.
+As such, the weight that can be given to this Brereton NP, having regard to the Ministerial Statement, is limited at present due to the Council's Housing Land Supply position.
+However, this does feed into the overall planning balance of the proposal.